liuxiang625/LoginTemplate/README.md

 # Installation

-1. Copy all LoginTemplate files from /custom-login
-to a new folder in your local machine at Documents/Wakanda/templates/backend/custom-login
+1. Copy this repository /custom-login folder to a new folder in your local machine at Documents/Wakanda/templates/backend/custom-login

 That is it :)